 It’s important to balance out your skill set by getting some listening practice in.

-The key here is to make sure that it’s focused active listening.
+The key here is to make sure that it’s focused on active listening.
 There is a difference between active listening and passive listening.

 An example of active listening would be when you’re listening to an MP3 of a conversation where you know about 50% of the content.
 You focus on the other 50% to actively understand what the people are saying.
 Then you go back and listen again while following the script.